-For all legal techniques (Punches, Kicks or Sweeping), clearly landed on legal targets with speed, focus, balance and power, the judge will initially note give points to each fighter using the clickers.
+For all legal techniques (punches, kicks or sweeping), clearly landed on legal targets with speed, focus, balance and power, the judge will initially note give points to each fighter using the clickers.
 The clicker score will be recorded on the paper after each round.
 Scores will be accumulated with the winner being the highest scoring fighter over the three rounds per referee.

-Please Note All Kick Light contact matches are on a continuous scoring system.
+Note all light contact matches are on a continuous scoring system.
 It is mandatory if no digital system is available for all judges to use clickers in Continental and World Championships.

 At the end of the match, the judge will sum the total points given and name the winning fighter who has the larger number of points.
 The judge must make a circle around the fighter's name.